ntung110/2048_AI/README.md

 An AI that plays the game 2048 using the Minimax algorithm

 ## General
-This is a small 2048 AI I wrote for a project at school, which applies the minimax search tree algorithm, web-scraping techniques and heuristical evaluation.
+This is a small 2048 AI I wrote for a project at school, which applies the minimax search tree algorithm, web-scraping techniques and score evaluation using different heuristics.
 I don't plan to further update the file as of this time.
 However, I will revisit this project when the time comes.

 Currently, I'm not looking for public contributions, but you are welcome to fork the project anyways.